-I’m Charles Wang, currently a freshman planning to double major in Business Analytics and Psychology.
+I’m Charles Wang, a sophomore double majoring in Business Analytics and Psychology.
 It has been an absolute blast here at Notre Dame so far.
-But before I tell you more about my experiences at the school, let me tell you a little bit about myself.

 I was originally born in Atlanta, Georgia but moved to California at a very young age.
-But soon, my family realized that California wasn’t where their career meant to flourish.
+But soon, my family moved to Shanghai for my parents to continue their careers.
 Thus, I spent ages 4-18 in a place I now call home: Shanghai.
-Growing up, I went to various education systems: starting with a local Chinese elementary school, a British Middle School, and finally an international American High school.
-I got to experience and meet a variety of different people from different backgrounds and cultures.
+Growing up, I went through various education systems: a British Middle School, and finally an international American High school.
+I experienced and met people from different backgrounds and cultures.
 This was one of my ways of experiencing the whole world other than traveling; through the lives of my peers.

 Frank Reilly Scholar

 I am a sophomore majoring in Finance and ACMS.

 At Notre Dame, I joined the Student International Business Council (SIBC) and participated in various projects in the Finance Division, including Ares, Bank of America, and Goldman Sachs.
 I also worked on the Reddit Project with the Quant Club, where we process data from Reddit posts to determine future stock prices.
 Following my passion for music, I became a member of the Notre Dame Chorale and performed in the Fall & Spring Concerts.
 Additionally, I tutor students in second-year Chinese at the Center for the Study of Languages and Cultures (CSLC).
 Last but not least, I volunteer in the Next Step Learning Center with other scholars from Notre Dame, using sensory and cognitive programs to help children overcome difficulties in reading.